ComfyUI Extension: ComfyUI-nunchaku

 After downloading, specify the corresponding folder name as the int4_model.

 • Note: Currently, loading the 4-bit T5 model consumes excessive memory.
-We will optimize this in node v0.2.
+We will optimize this later.

-• FLUX.1 Depth Preprocessor: A node for loading the depth estimation model and output the depth map. model_path specifies the model location.
-You can manually download the model repository from Hugging Face and place it in the models/checkpoints directory.
-To download via CLI, run:
+• FLUX.1 Depth Preprocessor (deprecated) : A legacy node for loading a depth estimation model and producing a corresponding depth map.
+The model_path parameter specifies the location of the model checkpoint.
+You can manually download the model repository from Hugging Face and place it under the models/checkpoints directory.
+Alternatively, use the following CLI command:

 huggingface-cli download LiheYoung/depth-anything-large-hf --local-dir models/checkpoints/depth-anything-large-hf